gerritmatthijs/ip-sogyo/Architecture.md

 ![image](architecture-diagram.drawio.png)

+## Overview of API and communication between layers.

 This diagram shows how the project is divided into a Client layer, API layer, domain layer and persistence layer.
 The front-end server deals with the Client layer, and the back-end server deals with the rest.
-The start entity is the place where the project is executed.
-The entry point of the user into the front-end server is represented by the user entity.

-# Domain layout
+The Start circle represents the entry point when starting up the back-end server.
+The Program file is executed and creates a TichuController.

+The entry point of the user into the front-end server is represented by the User circle.
+The front-end sends server requests that are received by the TichuController.
+The controller then either creates a new game via the ITichuFactory, gets a game from in-memory storage, or gets the game from the database if it is not contained in the in-memory storage.
+It then sends the request over to the domain layer for some operation if necessary, and returs the result in the format of a DTO.

+## Overview of domain

 The ITichuFacade and ITichuFactory are the only parts of the domain exposed to the other layers.
 The interface ITichuFacade consists of several information getters and a DoTurn funtion.
 The data communicated by these methods are simple string and integer formats (and the interface itself), so that C# can call these methods without issues.
 The TichuFacade object's main job is to implement these interface members and convert between basic formats and F#-specific objects such as records (or product types) and discrimated unions (or sum types).